zuplo/docs/docs/articles/advanced-path-matching.md

 title: Advanced Path Matching
 ---

-Path matching in Zuplo uses the popular npmjs package [path-to-regexp](https://github.com/pillarjs/path-to-regexp) - you can learn even more about it on their [repo](https://github.com/pillarjs/path-to-regexp).
+By default, path matching in Zuplo uses the OpenAPI slug format, e.g. `/pizza/{size}` where **size** would be a URL parameter, with the value passed into the runtime as `request.params.size` property.

+However, you can opt to use a more advanced path matching approach based on the web standard [URLPattern](https://developer.mozilla.org/en-US/docs/Web/API/URLPattern).

 The most basic path is `/` which will simple match the root path.
 You can add other static paths like `/foo` and `/foo/bar`

 ## Dynamic Paths

-Path-to-regex supports dynamic matching including a feature that will parameterize parts of the URL.
+URLPattern supports dynamic matching including a feature that will parameterize parts of the URL.
 For example:

 Path: `/products/:productId/sizes/:size` will match the following paths